ddoudou7/holbertonschool-low_level_programming/singly_linked_lists/README.md

-# Singly Linked Lists
+# Doubly Linked Lists

-This project is about implementing and manipulating singly linked lists in C.
+This project explores doubly linked lists in C.

-Functions include:
-- Printing all elements of a list
-- Adding nodes
-- Freeing the list
-- And more...

-Compliant with Betty style and compiled with gcc using strict flags.
+Each node has a pointer to both the next and previous node.